CodingFlex/taskflow/README.md

 - No loading spinners for local operations
 - Better user experience

 **Implementation Note:** For demo purposes, API responses are intentionally NOT merged with local storage to showcase the offline-first approach.

+### Pagination Architecture

+**Design Decision:** Pagination is **implemented but disabled** for the offline-first Hive data source.

+**Why Disabled for Hive?**
+- Hive loads all data instantly from local storage (~1000 tasks in <20ms)
+- Adding pagination to local data would create artificial loading delays
+- No bandwidth or memory constraints with local storage
+- Goes against offline-first principle of instant data access

+**Implementation Details:**
+- Toggle flag in `TaskRepository`: `_usePagination = false`
+- When `true`: Fetches from API and paginates client-side (10 tasks per page)
+- When `false`: Loads all tasks from Hive instantly
+- Infrastructure ready for future backend API with proper pagination support
+- Tested and verified working with JSONPlaceholder API

+**When to Enable:**
+Set `_usePagination = true` when migrating to a real backend API that returns large datasets over network.

 ### Data Persistence
 **Hive Database**